47degrees/arrow-slides/src/main/arrow-meta.md

 ![KEEP-87](css/images/keep-87.png)

 Note:

+[Amanda]

-We created this pull request...
+We created this pull request where we explain how to create compile-time extension interfaces.

 ---